Analysis: US lawsuit puts Donald Trump's Scottish resorts under scrutiny

 For years now, searching questions have been asked of how Donald Trump arrived at the valuations of his two golf resorts in Scotland.

-Back then, ethics observers described Trump’s disclosures as “error-ridden, deliberately obfuscatory, and incomplete.”
-Now, one of the most powerful legal figures in the US has gone further.
+Back then, ethics observers described Mr Trump’s disclosures as “error-ridden, deliberately obfuscatory, and incomplete”.
+Now one of the most powerful legal figures in the US has gone further.

-The very foundation of Trump’s purported wealth, according to Letitia James, the New York Attorney General, is “rooted in incredible fraud and illegality.”
+The very foundation of Mr Trump’s purported wealth, according to Letitia James, the New York Attorney General, is “rooted in incredible fraud and illegality”.

-In a significant escalation of the legal woes facing Trump, his family, and his eponymous firm, the detailed lawsuit filed by Ms James’s office alleges widespread business fraud involving some of the Trump Organisation’s most prized assets.
+In a significant escalation of the legal woes facing Mr Trump, his family and his eponymous firm, the detailed lawsuit filed by Ms James’s office alleges widespread business fraud involving some of the Trump Organisation’s most prized assets.

-Trump and his legal team have denied any wrongdoing and dismissed Ms James’s efforts as a politically motivated “witch hunt” - a by now familiar retort.
+Mr Trump and his legal team have denied any wrongdoing and dismissed Ms James’s efforts as a politically motivated “witch hunt”.

-While much of the attention has focused on Trump’s US properties, the 222 page complaint also focuses on his Scottish businesses.
+While much of the attention has focused on Mr Trump’s US properties, the 222-page complaint also focuses on his Scottish businesses.

-The lawsuit alleges that in documents known as statements of financial condition, prepared by Mazars, a US accounting firm, Trump based the value of the Aberdeenshire course on his capital contributions, adjusted by a ‘multiplier’ - a fixed assets approach which did not depreciation of the assets into account.
+The lawsuit alleges in documents known as statements of financial condition, prepared by Mazars, a US accounting firm, Mr Trump based the value of the Aberdeenshire course on his capital contributions, adjusted by a ‘multiplier’ – a fixed assets approach that did not depreciation of the assets into account.

 That is not the only anomaly.
-Trump’s 2014 valuation assumed that as many as 2,500 homes could be built.
+Mr Trump’s 2014 valuation assumed as many as 2,500 homes could be built.
 Where that figure came from is a mystery.

 In 2019, for example, the undeveloped land at Balmedie was valued at £195m on the basis that up to 2,035 homes could be built.
 As with the 2,500 figure, the rationale for this number is non-existent.